Table of Contents

 - The medullary cavity is formed by the action of osteoclasts.
 Osteoclasts are derived from macrophage and they work to break down bone.

 Secondary ossification occurs around the time of birth or after it.
 Secondary ossification centers are located at the end of bones, also called epiphysis.

-Epiphyseal plate is a growing cartilage between the primary and secondary ossification centers that contributes to the lengthening of the bone during body growth.
+Epiphyseal plate is growing cartilage between the primary and secondary ossification centers that contribute to the lengthening of the bone during body growth.
 Bone growth occurs until 20 years of age, after that the epiphyseal plate is replaced by bone.